stevencombs/retrocombs.github.io/_posts/2014-01-06-Install-arduino-ide-on-peppermint-os.md

 * Click the Add button to add your account to the "dialout" group.
 This security step is required and gives your account rights to utilize the serial connections to upload code to an Arduino.
 Side note, this is another reason I love both Linux and Mac – additional security.

 * The Peppermint OS will request authentication to add your account to the group.
-Enter your password and click Authenticate as shown in the image below
+Enter your password and click Authenticate as shown in the image below.

 ![][7]